 TEMPID Unexpanded household ID

-PUMA PUMA code for HH record
+PUMA PUMA code for household record

 FINALPUMSID Person ID generated during population synthesis